Army Junior Reserve Officer Training Corps (JROTC)

 - Profanity will not be tolerated

-- No drinking, eating, or chewing gum allowed during JROTC training or in JROTC facilities.
+- No drinking, eating, or chewing gum is allowed during JROTC training or in JROTC facilities.

-- Adhere to all cadet handbook/handout, school and county rules, procedures and policies.
+- Adhere to all cadet handbooks/ handouts, school and county rules, procedures, and policies.

 Car Wash Advance Auto in Lillington TBD

-Drill and Raider Competition at HCHS, 02 November 2019
+Drill and Raider Competition at HCHS, October annually

 Veterans Day Event TBP